Today’s internet-driven world moves fast. Search strategies change as quickly as consumer interests.

 - Siri and Alexa

-Connected words and phrases employed in semantic SEO searches are linked with the AI movement, which does, after all, depend on algorithms.
+Connected words and phrases employed in semantic SEO searches are linked with the AI movement, which does, after all, depend on topic modeling algorithms.

 Google’s search processes have always moved toward natural conversation, so semantic SEO is the natural progression.

 It is about providing interactive experiences for users and predicting user intent.
 This is where AI based natural language processing comes in.
 NLP is a technology that aims to allow computers to understand and be proficient in the human language, and is used by Google to help the algorithm serve us the best possible results for our queries.

 Google’s Hummingbird algorithm recognizes the connection of keywords to each other and ranks web sites based on their relevance to search queries.